ksinha49/ai-workloads/use-cases/aps-summarization/README.md

 ```

 1. **ExtractZip** reads the uploaded archive from S3 and returns the S3 keys of the contained PDFs.
-2. **ProcessAllPdfs** maps each extracted file through the per‑file `FileProcessingStepFunction` from the **summarization** service.
+2. **ProcessAllPdfs** maps each extracted file through a per‑file workflow that
+   invokes the file-ingestion service and then posts a message to the
+   **summarization** service via SQS.
 3. **AssembleZip** collects each generated summary PDF and writes the final ZIP to S3.
 4. **SendToSNS** notifies stakeholders when any file fails.

 ## Per‑file Step Function

-`FileProcessingStepFunction` orchestrates IDP extraction, prompt loading and summarization for a single PDF.
+This per‑file workflow orchestrates IDP extraction and then enqueues a request
+for `SummarizationWorkflow` to generate the final summary.

 ```mermaid
 stateDiagram-v2